Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 4. Does something similar already exist?
 Laboratories use automatic stirrers, some with hot plates.
 Could these be made suitable for kitchen use?
 Stand mixers can do the stirring – but do any of them provide heat?

 5. Keep a record of what you work on – research sources, attempts at components.
 Take photographs of any attempts.
-Can you can devise a rig that will hold a hand mixer safely over a pot on a stove.
-Timers exist for controlling household lights.
-Is there one that would control the mixer for a set number of minutes?

 6. Every time you try your innovation, record the results, analyze the success/failure, and consider any adjustments.
 Take photographs/videos if appropriate.